 To be clear, there is a role for all forms of renewable energy generation.
 They each have a part to play in building a greener future for everyone.
 But it’s also become clearer than ever that wind power offers virtually limitless potential for creating that clean energy future in New England – and it’s doing so at a pace that traditional energy sources simply can’t keep up with.

 The Granite State Power Link is a new proposal from National Grid that aims to use existing transmission corridors to bring Canadian-generated wind power to New England.
 This project will minimize construction impact relative to other transmission projects proposed, bring clean energy and jobs to the region, and save money for New England electricity customers.
 For more information about the proposal and its approach to renewable energy, visit granitestatepowerlink.com.

-This post is a sponsored collaboration between Granite State Power Link and Boston magazine's advertising department.
+This is a paid partnership between Granite State Power Link and Boston Magazine's City/Studio